-Your restaurant food menu is one of the first things that a customer sees when he enters your restaurant.
+Your restaurant food menu design is one of the first things that a customer sees when he enters your restaurant.
 It is not just a piece of paper with all your food items listed on it; it is an insight into your business.
 Designing a menu can be a tricky task for any restaurant.
 From layout, colors, fonts, to item descriptions, everything must be given optimum importance to ensure that your restaurant menu is attractive and also brings in more sales.

-Follow these quick tips to design the most exciting restaurant menu ever that will without a doubt leave a lasting impression on your customers!
+Follow these quick tips to design the most exciting restaurant food menu ever that will without a doubt leave a lasting impression on your customers!

 What to Include in Your Food Menu Design